5 Canadian Culture ESL Lessons for Your Classroom

 Post-Activity: Students will write a 200-250-word review of their chosen landmark.
 This can be posted to a class blog or submitted individually.

-So, learning about Canadian culture is vital for a smooth transition.
-The ideas contained in this post, while by no means exhaustive, provide a great way to help students get a leg up on what life is like in Canada.
+These lesson plan ideas provide a great way to help students get a leg up on what life is like in Canada.